 Protecting the Value of a Brain Injury Claim

-A brain injury lawyer from Morris Law Firm can handle all aspects of a catastrophic injury claim, from valuing the claim and gathering the evidence and documentation needed to prove it to negotiating a settlement with the insurance company or filing a lawsuit within the standard statute of limitations for personal injury claims in South Carolina, which is three years from the accident, and arguing your case in court.
+A brain injury lawyer from Morris Law Accident Injury Lawyers can handle all aspects of a catastrophic injury claim, from valuing the claim and gathering the evidence and documentation needed to prove it to negotiating a settlement with the insurance company or filing a lawsuit within the standard statute of limitations for personal injury claims in South Carolina, which is three years from the accident, and arguing your case in court.

 We can also assist those seeking medical assistance coverage and wage loss through a workers' compensation claim.